 Cycling shorts are an important and functional piece of your cycling clothing that help you to ride in comfort for longer periods.
 The best cycling shorts do this by replacing your normal underwear with comfortable form fitting materials and a pad to sit on.

-In this article we will show you the best options available for mens padded cycling shorts and ladies cycling shorts as well.
+In this article we will show you the best options available for men’s padded cycling shorts and ladies cycling shorts as well.
 Then learn about the quality criteria used in this review article in How To Choose The Best Cycling Shorts For You.

-Quick Answer: What Are The Best Cycling Shorts?
+Quick Answer: The Best-Rated Cycling Shorts

 - Btwin 500